attilakapostyak/terraform-provider-windows-sandbox/docs/data-sources/wsb_context.md

-# Data Source: `wsb_context`
+# Data Source: `windows-sandbox_context`

-The wsb_context data source helps to generate commonly used folder paths needed for mapping directories in a Windows Sandbox instance.
+The `windows-sandbox_context` data source helps to generate commonly used folder paths needed for mapping directories in a Windows Sandbox instance.
 This data source simplifies the retrieval of user-specific and sandbox-specific paths, which are essential when configuring folder mappings in sandbox environments.

-It is particularly useful when used with the wsb_configuration resource to create mapped folders within a Windows Sandbox configuration, ensuring paths are correctly set for both the host and sandbox environments.
+It is particularly useful when used with the `windows-sandbox_configuration` resource to create mapped folders within a Windows Sandbox configuration, ensuring paths are correctly set for both the host and sandbox environments.

 ## Arguments